 I am the Cosmos (1992, recorded 1973-75, 54.18) ****/T½

 You and Your Sister (country version)

 You and Your Sister (acoustic version)

-Chris Bell left Big Star after their seminal #1 Record and after various false starts, recorded the material that eventually became I am the Cosmos over a period of several years, in various locations worldwide, including Heureville (France), London and Memphis.
+Chris Bell left Big Star after their seminal #1 Record and, after various false starts, recorded the material that eventually became I am the Cosmos over a period of several years, in various locations worldwide, including Heureville (France), London and Memphis.
 Most of the songs are every bit as good as you'd expect from a Big Star songwriter, although a couple of the rockier numbers are slightly unnecessary.
-Highlights include the title track, the fantastic, slow-burning Better Save Yourself and Look Up, though there's very little wrong with most of the tracks.
+Highlights include the title track, the fantastic, slow-burning Better Save Yourself and Look Up, though there's very little wrong with most of the material.

 Tragically, after several attempts to reform Big Star came to nothing, Bell died in a car accident in December 1978.
-It took his brother David nearly 14 years to compile this album, but it was worth the wait.
+It took his brother David nearly fourteen years to compile this album, but it was worth the wait.
 I wouldn't buy it for the Mellotron, but for Beach Boys/Beatles-style clever, intelligent pop, it's as essential as the first two Big Star albums.
 Buy.